Lazizbek97/flutter_xprinter_sdk/example/README.md

 ## Windows setup

-The plugin bundles the vendor x64 `printer.sdk.dll`, so no separate Windows SDK installation is required.
+The plugin bundles the vendor x64 `printer.sdk.dll` from XPrinter Windows SDK v2.0.4, so no separate Windows SDK installation is required.
 Run:

 ```bash
 flutter run -d windows